GoppeltM/WorkItOut-game/docs/meta.md

 But what if they are not?
 For now, this game incorporates two factors (aging and communication cost) that both may influence project success harder than customer satisfaction in certain scenarios

+# Participants

+## The Customer
+The customer is played by the game leader, and has an unlimited amount of requests.

+## Project leader
+The first player is designated as project leader, and may perform (or delegate) any game move

 # Meta thoughts about gameplay